Substitute Dried Rosemary for Fresh: How to Dry Rosemary

 The bright, fresh rosemary flavour is useful for many things like roasted lamb and grilled vegetables to savory herbaceous cocktails, savory marinades and acquiring such as vibrant flavour can be easy.

-In this article, we’re going to teach you how to dry rosemay and substitute dried rosemary for fresh so you can use it for your endeavours.
+In this article, we’re going to teach you how to dry rosemary and substitute dried rosemary for fresh so you can use it for your endeavours.

-1. Can You Use Dried Rosemary Instead Of A Fresh One?
+1. Can You Use Dried Rosemary Instead of Fresh?

 Yes.
 Dried rosemary, readily available throughout the year, is an extremely good substitute for a fresh one during winter season when fresh herbs could be rare at your local grocery.

 The rosemary flavour, though, is more concentrated in the dried ones so you’ll require less of it.
 But what’s the exact ratio for converting fresh rosemary to dried ones?
 Unfortunately, there is no “correct” ratio that would constantly generate the ideal culinary experience.